 macOS Ventura Public Beta: Our first impression

-At WWDC 2022 Apple has its latest Mac operating system macOS Ventura presented.
+At WWDC 2022 Apple has its latest Mac operating system macOS is coming presented.
 We could see the various innovationsprobeer

 The first macOS Ventura public beta was recently released.
 We took a closer look at these.